Anhedoniczz/CorsScanner/README.md

 [https://anotherexample.com] Exploitable: Server accepts credentials from malicious origins.
 ```
 ## POC
-You can use POC.html to exploit vulnerable urls found by this code. change url on line 19 and use the button.
+You can use POC.html to exploit vulnerable URLs found by this code.
+Change the URL on line 19 and use the button.
 ```
     req.open('get','vulnerable url',true);
 ```